 Natalia Coleman was born in Tomsk, Siberia, deep in the heart of Russia.
 Siberia is a tough environment and Natalia was a highly successful Instructor.

-Once a primary school teacher, teaching Russian Language and Mathematics, Natalia grew to realise that karate had huge benefits to children.
+Once a primary school teacher, teaching Russian Language and Mathematics, Natalia grew to realise that karate had huge benefits for children.

 Her pedagocial expertise is due to her two degree subjects in Russia.
 Five years pedagogical study in University and two years Sport Science in University.

 Sensei Natalia has studied in Japan and is ranked:

 3rd Dan All Japan Karate-Do Seiwakai.